Thousands of families in Paraguay’s capital city, Asuncion, have been driven from their homes after devastating flooding.

 How is ShelterBox responding?

-We’re working with our trusted partner Habitat for Humanity and the Paraguayan Red Cross to provide vital aid to 3,000 families in Asuncion.
+We’re working with our trusted partners Habitat for Humanity and the Paraguayan Red Cross to provide vital aid to 3,000 families in Asuncion.
+Aid distributions are currently underway.
+People are receiving:

-You can give vital aid to families in Paraguay and around the world who have been affected by disaster today.
+You can give vital aid to families around the world who have been affected by disaster today.

 Disasters never stop